BlEmoRe/blemore-common/README.md

 *Trivial baselines:*
 <sup>The single emotion baseline always predicts the most frequent single emotion;
 the blend baseline always predicts the most frequent emotion pair with a fixed salience ratio.
-They serve as reference points and yield the following accuracies:
+They serve as reference points and yield the following accuracies for the full validation set:
 **Single emotion:** Presence = 0.078, Salience = 0.000
 **Blend:** Presence = 0.057, Salience = 0.035</sup>